rupl/chrisruppel.com/travel/_posts/2015-12-16-muang-khua-market.md

   bgpad: 50%

 tags:
+- animals
 - food
 - markets

 summary: A few glimpses into the markets of Muang Khua.
 It's a rural town with some unusual choices of cuisine.
-Warning, strange dead animals in this post!
+Content warning, strange dead animals in this post!
 ---